 Police officers make a similar salary, but on average, it is a little bit higher than firefighters.
 Police officers make, on average, $38,000 – $53,000 per year.
 Here is a list of state averages.
 Police can also make much more than the average.
 San Jose, California (another very expensive place to live) pays police officers an average of $91,000!

 Here is a video that goes over salaries for different police positions:

 In general, there is much more competition to become a firefighter than to become a police officer.
 This shouldn’t affect which profession you choose, but it is something to be aware of.

-Deciding a career path is a big decision and it shouldn’t be taken lightly.
-Whether you would be a better fit and happy working as a cop or firefighter depends on what you are looking for and type of work that you find most rewarding.
+Deciding on a career path is a big decision and it shouldn’t be taken lightly.
+Whether you would be a better fit and happy working as a cop or firefighter depends on what you are looking for and the type of work that you find most rewarding.

 You can check with your local departments about doing a ride-along with both a police officer and firefighters, to help determine what the job is actually like and which is better for you.